The right to be treated fairly

 Expectations of you as a young person

-- Be loyal and give your friends/other members a second chance.
+- Be loyal and give your friends/team members a second chance.

-- Be supportive to other team members, offer comfort when required.
+- Be supportive and committed to other team members, offer comfort when required.

 - Keep within the defined boundary of the playing/coaching area.